Splinters, thorns and prickles - for children

-- If this doesn't work then use the pointed end of the needle or probe to pick at the skin until the splinter can be flicked out.
+- If this doesn't work, then the adult who is helping you might use the pointed end of the needle or probe to pick at the skin until the splinter can be flicked out.
 Be careful though – if it starts to bleed you are going too deep.

 What if it won't come out?

 Sometimes splinters, thorns or prickles can be really determined to stay in you!

 - If you or an adult have been struggling to get the pesky thing out then you will probably need to have a rest for a while.
 (You may be feeling a bit sick by now!)